bootstrap-vue/bootstrap-vue/src/directives/tooltip/README.md

 will close when anything else in the document is clicked or receives focus.

 Note that your element **must** be in the document tab sequence for this to work.
-If your element is not tabable, add the `tabindex="0"` attribute to the element.
+If your element is not tabbable, add the `tabindex="0"` attribute to the element.

 ## Title content